iot-bus/iot-bus.github.io/docs/source/mozilla-iot-examples/mozilla-iot-bus-relay-thing.rst

     This example code is in the public domain.
     */

-    //TODO: Hardcode your wifi credentials here (and keep it private) const char* ssid = "........";
+    //TODO: Hard-code your WiFi credentials here (and keep it private) const char* ssid = "........";
     const char* password = "........";